-Crampy pain that occurs an hour or two after a meal points to constipation.
+Crampy pain that occurs an hour or two after eating points to constipation.
 In this case, a mild laxative such as milk of magnesia may help by softening the stool.
 If constipation becomes persistent, try boosting fibre intake.
 Choose whole-grain breads and cereals containing at least four grams of fibre per serving, and veggies like baked sweet potatoes.

 Pain relieved by impolite bodily noises implicates gas.
 There’s little you can do once the wind is underway, but figuring out which foods upset your child’s stomach may prevent future blow-ups (see Uncomfortable bouts of bloating and gas).

 Fever usually signals that the body’s anti-infection forces are battling bacteria or viruses.
 If the tummy ache quickly leads to vomiting and diarrhea, the prime suspects are organisms like Norwalk virus and rotavirus, passed between children via the “bums to gums” route, or food-borne illnesses such as salmonella, says Robert Issenman, chief of paediatric gastroenterology at McMaster Children’s Hospital in Hamilton and president-elect of the Canadian Paediatric Society.

 Preventing dehydration is crucial to your child’s recovery.
 Give small doses of mineral-balanced solutions like Pedialyte or Gastrolyte.
-“You want to avoid juices, in particular, because their sugar content is so high, they tend to make the diarrhea worse,” Issenman stresses.
+“You want to avoid juices, in particular, because their sugar content is so high, they tend to make diarrhea worse,” Issenman stresses.
 Hold the Kaopectate or Gravol — all that barfing and pooping is nature’s way of flushing out the infection.

 Again, fever indicates the immune system is mobilizing its foot soldiers.
 Soreness in the lower abdomen could be due to a urinary tract infection (UTI), which is more likely to affect a girl than a boy because of her shorter urethra (the tube that empties urine out of the bladder).

 If you suspect your child has a UTI, a simple urine test by your doctor can confirm the diagnosis, and she’ll receive antibiotics so the infection doesn’t spread to the kidneys.
-Cranberry juice is also a useful remedy, and avoiding bubble baths and wiping front to back, especially after bowel movements, may foil future flare-ups.
+Cranberry juice is also a useful remedy, and avoiding bubble baths and wiping front to back, especially after bowel movements, may foil future flare-ups.Antonio_Diaz/ Getty Images

 Making the call can be tough, so here’s a hint: Movement makes the pain worse, so your child may walk hunched over or grimace if her bed is bumped.
 If all signs point to appendicitis, seek medical attention early; appendicitis requires surgery to remove the organ.
 Meanwhile, avoid giving pain medication, but a warm water bottle and lying in a fetal position will make your child more comfortable.

 When a mixture of food and acid flows back through a weak valve at the top of the stomach (gastroesophageal reflux or GER), it causes heartburn and a “barfy” taste in the back of the throat.
 Heartburn typically doesn’t affect young kids, but becomes more common as puberty approaches, notes John Howard, a paediatric gastroenterologist and professor at the University of Western Ontario.
-(GER is common in babies under a year old, but it usually causes spitting up rather than heartburn.)
+GER is common in babies under a year old, but it usually causes spitting up rather than heartburn.

 For occasional attacks, try a glass of milk or an antacid like Tums, but if they occur once a week or more, consult your doctor.
 Avoiding big meals, cutting out carbonated drinks and not lying down immediately after eating may also help.
-Rather than subjecting kids to invasive tests, Howard usually prescribes a medication to suppress stomach acid production—if it works within two or three days, that proves the problem is heartburn.
+Rather than subjecting kids to invasive tests, Howard usually prescribes a medication to suppress stomach acid production—if it works within two or three days, that proves the problem is heartburn.Daisy-Daisy/ getty Images

 During a period, there’s a surge of prostaglandins (hormone-like substances that help control pain and inflammation) which can trigger uncomfortable muscle spasms or cramps in the uterus.
 (Some girls start getting them before ever having a period, as early as age nine.)Shelyna Long/ Getty Images

 Do certain foods seem to set off your child’s digestive disturbances?
 Too much sugar from fruit juice is one possibility: Normal gut bacteria gobble up the sweet stuff and give off gas.
 Or an inability to digest certain simple carbohydrates could be to blame, for instance, lactose intolerance is caused by a lack of the enzyme needed to break down milk sugar.